HPV and cancer

 This vaccine is very effective at preventing cervical cell changes and cancers associated with HPV 16 or 18 infection.
 Together, these two types cause about 7 out of 10 cervical cancers.

-Since September 2012, the HPV vaccine used in the UK also protects against HPV 6 and 11, which are the HPV types that cause the majority of genital warts.
+The HPV vaccine now used in the UK also protects against HPV 6 and 11, which are the HPV types that cause the majority of genital warts.

 HPV vaccination has great potential to reduce the number of women who develop cervical cancer.
-But it is still important to take up screening invitations even if you have been vaccinated.
+But screening is still important, even if you have been vaccinated.

 It is likely that the cervical screening programme will have to change when most women have been vaccinated against HPV 16 and 18.
-More research will be needed before it is clear what is the most effective way to screen women who have been vaccinated against HPV.
+More research is needed to tell us how best to screen women who have been vaccinated against HPV.

 Reducing the risk